John Miles Steel: Military career

 In 1917 Steel was transferred from fleet duties to the Royal Naval Air Service and was appointed Officer Commanding RNAS Eastchurch.
 In early 1918 Steel was appointed Officer Commanding No. 58 Wing which was based at Eastchurch and in March, at the age of 40, Steel learned to fly.
 Meanwhile, he became General Officer Commanding No. 8 Group.
 On 1 April 1918 the Royal Naval Air Service merged with the Royal Flying Corps to form the Royal Air Force.
 Steel, like other RNAS personnel transferred to the RAF and was promoted to the temporary rank of brigadier general.
 Promoted to group captain and then air commodore in 1919 he was appointed Deputy Chief of the Air Staff and Director of Operations and Intelligence and, following his promotion to air vice marshal in 1925, he was made Air Officer Commanding the Wessex Bombing Area and then Air Officer Commanding RAF India.
 He was promoted to air marshal in 1932 and appointed Air Officer Commanding-in-Chief, Air Defence of Great Britain in August 1935.
 When Bomber Command was created from the Air Defence of Great Britain command in July 1936, Steel became its first Air Officer Commanding-in-Chief in the rank of air chief marshal.

 Second World War

 In August 1939 Steel came back from retirement to serve as Air Officer Commanding Reserve Command.
 In April 1940 he was succeeded as AOC by William Welsh and Steel returned to retirement.
 The following year in April once again returned to active service, this time as the Controller-General of Economy at the Air Ministry.
 He retired for the last time on 26 September 1945.

+Family life

+In 1909, Steel married Laura Kathleen Sinclair-Thomson.
+The marriage took place on 29 July 1909 at St Andrew's, Wells Street, London.
+According to Who’s Who, Laura Kathleen was a daughter of Dr William Sinclair-Thomson and Jessie Methven, daughter of George Addison Cox.
+The couple had three sons and one daughter.
+Their daughter, Helen Marjorie Steel, married Niale Shane Trevor Benson in 1939.